 A clear split has emerged with a decision from the Seventh Circuit in which that court repudiated the 'immediacy' of the Ninth Circuit's approach in favour of a proximate cause standard, holding instead that an effect is direct under the FTAIA if there is a 'reasonably proximate causal nexus'.
 44 In 2014, in Lotes Co v.
 Hon Hai Precision Industry Co, the Second Circuit aligned itself with the Seventh Circuit's approach.
 Although the court ultimately barred plaintiffs' claims under the FTAIA, it recognised in dicta that foreign anticompetitive conduct 'can have a statutorily required "direct, substantial, and reasonably foreseeable effect" on US domestic or import commerce even if the effect does not follow as an immediate consequence of the defendant's conduct, so long as there is a reasonably proximate causal nexus between the conduct and the effect'.
 45 The plaintiffs and defendants manufactured USB components abroad, and both served as members of an industry standard-setting organisation; neither sold directly to the United States.
 The plaintiffs claimed a refusal to license supported claims of exclusionary conduct under the Sherman Act, and argued that 'curbing competition in China will have downstream effects worldwide' and that 'price increases . . . will be "inevitably" passed on' to US consumers.
-Recognising that 'anticompetitive injuries can be transmitted through multi-layered supply chains', the court announced the 'proximate nexus' test: '[w]hether the casual nexus between foreign conduct and a domestic effect is sufficiently "direct" under the FTAIA in a particular case will depend on many factors, including the structure of the market and the nature of the commercial relationships at each link in the causal chain'.
-46
+Recognising that 'anticompetitive injuries can be transmitted through multi-layered supply chains', the court announced the 'proximate nexus' test: '[w]hether the casual nexus between foreign conduct and a domestic effect is sufficiently "direct" under the FTAIA in a particular case will depend on many factors, including the structure of the market and the nature of the commercial relationships at each link in the causal chain'.46 id., at 681.
+The government also argued that the agreement enabled domestic corporations to increase profits, an argument the court found unsupported by the facts.

 The proper approach remains an open issue.
 Some scholars applaud the Ninth Circuit's 'immediate consequence' test for its relative ease of application and respect for foreign sovereign's enforcement; others have criticised it for being overly strict.
-The Antitrust Division favours the proximate cause standard, explaining that this standard is 'more consistent with the language of the [Sherman Act]'.
-Whether, and in what form, an intent to affect US commerce exists as a requirement for Sherman Act cases based on foreign conduct will continue to be a live and hotly contested issue for years to come.
+The Antitrust Division favours the proximate cause standard, explaining that this standard is